-- Over the ten‑year period 2005 – 2014, there were approximately 12.5 million blood donations in Australia with an average of 1.2 million donations per year.
-Although there has been a decrease in the total number of donations since 2009, the trend over the last ten years shows a significant increase (p= 0.01).
+- Over the ten‑year period 2006 – 2015, there were approximately 12.7 million blood donations in Australia with an average of 1.2 million donations per year.
+Over the past ten years, 2006 – 2015, there has been no significant change in the total number of donations.
+Total blood donations in 2015 increased slightly by 0.75% (representing 9 503 more donations) compared to 2014.

-- In 2014, a total of 153 blood donors were detected as having a transfusion transmissible infection for which screening is in place, namely, (hepatitis B virus (HBV), hepatitis C virus (HCV), human immunodeficiency virus (HIV), human T‑cell lymphotropic virus (HTLV), or active syphilis).
-In the ten‑year period 2005 – 2014, a total of 2,255 transfusion transmissible infection‑positive donors have been detected.
-In 2014, no donor had more than one transfusion‑transmissible infection.
+- In 2015, a total of 157 blood donors were detected as having a TTI for which screening is in place, namely, hepatitis B virus (HBV), hepatitis C virus (HCV), human immunodeficiency virus (HIV), human T‑cell lymphotropic virus (HTLV), or active syphilis.
+In the ten‑year period 2006 – 2015 a total of 2 172 TTI‑positive donors were detected.
+In 2015, no donor was infected by more than one TTI.

 The Annual Surveillance Report on Transfusion-transmissible Infections (TTI) in Australia provides a comprehensive analysis of trends in transfusion-transmissible infections among Australian blood donors.
 The report aims to provide evidence to inform the ongoing assessment of laboratory testing algorithms for detecting transfusion-transmissible infections as well as evaluation and revision of donor education guidelines for minimising the risk of transfusion-transmissible infections and thus maximising the safety of the Australian blood supply.

 A/Prof Rebecca Guy

 +61 2 9234 2152, Sismay@redcrossblood.org.au

 Senior Blood Safety Analyst, Donor and Product Safety (DAPS) Policy Unit